Hunt Down the Freeman: Reception

 Hunt Down the Freeman garnered a poor critical reception.
 Rock Paper Shotgun expressed that the game's ideas "seem nice on paper but are executed poorly", citing several haphazard gameplay functions and storyline moments.
 PC Gamer described the experience as akin to "an unfinished mod project with rudimentary level design", stating that they doubted even planned bug fixes "would make up for the general quality of the FPS levels I played", although they were impressed by its initial cutscenes.

-The game was panned by players, with hundreds of negative reviews and critical Let's Play videos across YouTube, including continued accusations of copyright infringement.
+The game was panned by players, with hundreds of negative Steam reviews and critical Let's Play videos, video essays, and general criticism videos across YouTube, including continued accusations of copyright infringement.
 The game's developers denied these allegations, claiming that all assets were used with permission.
 However, they admitted that the game had numerous technical issues, attributing them to an incomplete build being released to the public by accident.
 They also suggested in another statement that its release was intentionally rushed to counter the already negative reputation the game had received from the community.
 One of the developers claimed that they and several other employees were not adequately paid for their work, with some receiving substantially less money and others receiving no payment at all.
 They further described the whole development process as poorly coordinated and "kind of a clusterfuck".